DANCING IN THE CABBAGE PATCH Community – What is Community?

 DANCING IN THE CABBAGE PATCH COMMUNITY What is Community?

 “Community” is generally defined as a social unit of any size that shares common values.
-Embodied or face-to-face communities are generally described as small and the interactions, in a face-to-face manner, are unlike the larger or more extended communities such as a national community, international community, or a virtual community.
-Virtual communities are communities where the members rarely meet.
-Further, “Social network” is often used to describe the myriad virtual communities of today.
-In their most basic sense all these communities can best be described as “imaginary communities.”
+Embodied or face-to-face communities are generally described as small and face-to-face interactions, unlike larger or more extended communities such as national communities, international communities, or virtual communities.
+For example, virtual communities are communities where the members rarely meet in person.
+Further, “social network” is often used to describe a myriad of virtual communities today.
+In their most basic sense, all these communities can perhaps be best described as “imaginary communities” as they are often born in the imagination.

-Sometimes “community” is used to define those who fall outside of a mutual spirit or geography of a place.
-A community can be a way to define a value system or an interest of a specific social unit but it can also be used to define and to isolate “other.”
+Sometimes “community” is used to define a space that falls outside a mutual place of spirit or geography of a place.
+A community can be a way of defining a value system or a mutual interest of a specific social unit.
+It can also be used to define and to isolate the “other.”
 A community is both inclusive and exclusive.
-A “community” is never neutral.
+A “community” is never neutral, nor even necessarily, stationary.

 sudo_album_030a_mod